 Iron deficiency can lead to many symptoms.
 The most common are feeling tired and experiencing shortness of breath.

-Since red meat is a major source of iron for most people, there has been speculation on a vegan diet causing iron deficiency.
+Since red meat is a major source of iron for most people, there has been speculation on a vegan diet causes iron deficiency.

 The truth is, individuals on a vegan diet can have iron deficiency due to a lack of consuming iron-rich foods like red meat (ex. cow, boar, elk).
 However, many plant-based, vegan-friendly foods offer high iron content.
 Some of these foods include tofu, spinach, and dried apricots.
 With a balanced diet of plant-based iron-rich foods, vegans should have a suitable amount of iron to reach the recommended daily intake (RDI).

 As well vegans also have the option of iron supplementation.